 As like as in English and most of the languages that have capital and lower case letters, you need to write the first letter of a word in capital letters if it is the first word of a sentence.

-Proper names are words that have a direct association with a thing and are mainly used to refer to it.
+Proper names are words that have a direct association with a thing.
 This could be names as Jochen, Maik or Melanie; places as “Kap der Guten Hoffnung“ or “Berlin”, streets “Magdeburger Straße”, books, brands or movies.

 Capitalization of nouns

-In German, all nouns are written with a capital letter.
+In German, we write all nouns with a capital letter.
 Nouns are these words that describe a “thing” or a “person” as “das Auto” or “die Frau”.
 Now, in case you are insecure if a word really is a noun, you can always check if it has some article for instance ein, eine, der, die, das, den, dem, meine, seinen, keine, viele etc.

 Capitalization with polite form of address

-Today, when writing in German, one only uses capital letters for the polite form of “Sie” (Sie (akk.); Ihnen (dat.); Ihrer (gen.) which is normally used to speak with foreigners, officials and elderly people.
+Today, when writing in German, one only uses capital letters for the polite form of “Sie” (Sie (akk.); Ihnen (dat.); Ihrer (gen.) which we normally use when we speak with foreigners, officials and elderly people.
 Once, this was also used for addressing “du” in letters, but it was changed by the “Spelling reform” and therefore is not used anymore today.

-Now, after reading this article, you might have found out, that the rules of when to write a word with capital letters are not so complicated as you thought when you decided to read this explanation.
+Now, after reading this article, you might have found out, that the rules of when to write a word with capital letters are not so complicated.
 Germans do indeed pay attention to this aspect of their language, and this is why your new knowledge will help you improve your German skills.